MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 - `CloseRequested` is fired when the swipe items are closed.

 In addition, `SwipeView` defines a `Close` method, which closes the swipe items.

+> [!NOTE]
+> `SwipeView` has a platform-specific on iOS and Android, that controls the transition that's used when opening a `SwipeView`.
+For more information, see [SwipeView Swipe Transition Mode on iOS](~/xamarin-forms/platform/ios/swipeview-swipetransitionmode.md) and [SwipeView Swipe Transition Mode on Android](~/xamarin-forms/platform/android/swipeview-swipetransitionmode.md).

 ## Create a SwipeView